Keksuccino/docs_fancymenu/conditions.md

 Checks if a specific element is hovered by the mouse cursor.
 **Value required**: Yes - Element ID of the target element (e.g., `some_element_ID`).
 You can get the ID by right-clicking an element in the editor.

+## Is Element Focused
+Checks if a specific element currently has keyboard focus (for example, a text field or focused button).
+**Value required**: Yes - Element ID of the target element (the same ID shown in the editor)

+> This is not the same as when an element is just hovered, even tho it looks similar.
+Focused elements keep looking "hovered" even when they are not hovered anymore.
+Elements get focused when clicking them or when using the keyboard to navigate in menus.
+{.is-info}

 ## Is ANY Element Hovered
 Checks if any element in the layout is currently being hovered by the mouse cursor.
 **Value required**: No